ctasca/mage2-behave/README.md

 Here's a general guideline to follow:

 - **Windows / Linux**: If both Python 2.x and Python 3.x versions are installed, `python` likely refers to Python 2.x version and `python3` to Python 3.x version.
 If only Python 3.x is installed then `python` should invoke the Python 3.x version.
-- **MacOS**: Modern MacOS versions come pre-installed with Python 2.x and 'python' command refers to that version.
+- **MacOS**: Modern macOS versions come pre-installed with Python 2.x and 'python' command refers to that version.
 Users need to install Python 3.x separately which can be invoked with `python3` command.

 A good way to check your Python version and to validate the command is by typing `python --version` or `python3 --version` in your terminal.
 It should return the Python version that the command points to.